indykiss/DataStructures-Algos/Leetcode/FB/To_do.md

 # Cyclic sort
 Describes an approach to deal with problems involving arrays containing numbers in a given range.

+Key terms: "We are given an unsorted arr with numbers ranging from 1 to N" or anything close.

 Ex:
 - Cyclic sort
-- Find all missing numbers in an unsorted arr that has 1 to N numbers
+- Find all missing numbers in an unsorted arr that has 1 to N nums